JOIN LOGIN JOIN

 starcraft terran marines on the attack

-It’s been years since a sci-fi IP with this kind of pedigree got such a well-matched treatment.
-When it comes to a StarCraft miniatures game, we’re not just getting another licensed game.
+It’s been years since a sci-fi IP with this kind of pedigree got such a well-matched tabletop swing.
+When it comes to a StarCraft miniatures game, we’re not just getting another licensed product.
 We’re getting one shaped by fans, built by a studio with a track record for solid mechanics and high-quality models.

 Whether you’re in it for the strategic challenge, the model-painting glory, or just want to finally field a squad of Hydralisks on your kitchen table, this game is shaping up to be something special.